-The following shall be exempt from the Plan:
+The following shall be exempt from the Program:

-- 1. Fire Safe Activities: Tree removal by Valley's Edge Home Owners Association, subject to approval of the Community Development Director of the City of Chico, or the Department of Forestry and Fire Protection (Cal Fire) or other public agency to reduce wildfire risks. - 2.
-Emergency Operations: Any tree removal associated with emergency response operations. - 3.
+- 1. Emergency Operations: Any tree removal associated with emergency response operations. - 2.
 Dead, Dying, At Risk, and/or Diseased Oak Trees.
 Individual tree(s) are exempt from mitigation and replanting requirements when a tree is determined to be dead, o a tree is determined to be dying or diseased in conjunction with exhibiting a high failure potential, as documented in writing by a Certified Arborist or Registered Professional Forester.
-Project plans shall show these trees with exemption notations, subject to final approval by the relevant review authority. - 4.
-Open space areas, for the purpose of providing of trail access, trailhead signage/kiosks, benches or seating areas, coordinated with the Community Development Director of the City of Chico.
+Project plans shall show these trees with exemption notations, subject to final approval by the relevant review authority.